-mpmd-delay-inferred-fragments

 Propagates layouts from func args/results to fragment args/results.

 Propagates mhlo.layout_mode attributes from program inputs to fragments that are consumers of program input, and propagate mhlo.layout_mode attributes from program outputs to fragments that are output producers.
 If a program argument is returned then mhlo.layout_mode is propagated to/from program results.
-See PropagateLayoutsForReturnedFuncArgs's comment for a detailed description of the propagation logic.
+Inputs, outputs and fragment arguments/results that are connected with a transfer op are always overwritten with the DEFAULT layout, because transfers only support default layouts.

 -mpmd-mark-offloaded-input-output